 - Health Risk: Histoplasmosis is a fungus that lives in the soil, particularly where there is a large accumulation of bat or bird poop.
 The disease is acquired by inhaling the spore stage of the fungus.
 When small critters like rats or mice touch the guano, it becomes airborne, making it easy to spread throughout the house.
 Symptoms of histoplasmosis disease include fever, cough, chills, headache, chest pain, and body aches.
 If left untreated, it can devolve into serious respiratory and digestive problems and may lead to death.

 What to Do if You Have Bats

 As you can now see, a bat infestation problem must be dealt with promptly because of their negative impact.
 Dealing with the infestation on your own is not advisable because of the health risk associated with their droppings.
-That’s why calling a professional wildlife removal company like Wildlife X Team is usually the best course of action.
+You may also have a dead bat in your home.
+That’s why calling a professional bat removal company like Wildlife X Team is usually the best course of action.